 Total Hours | 288 |

-Each year we will be offering a full-ride scholarship to the apprenticeship program.
-Contact Sonia or the RWAU office if you or your system is interested in applying for the scholarship.
+Each year we can offer two Apprenticeship Scholarships to the program.
+Contact Jenny or the RWAU office if you or your system is interested in applying for the scholarship.